tomjoht/tomjoht.github.io/_posts/2015/8/2015-08-13-version-3-jekyll-documentation-theme-released.md

 - innovation
 - jekyll
 - web-design
 summary: "Version 3.0 of my Documentation theme for Jekyll is now available.
 This theme has a ton of features, such as tags, series, collections, search, PDF generation, and more.
-Additionally, I've written up detailed documentation for using the theme."
+Additionally, I've written up detailed documentation for using the theme.
+Overall, the theme shows how to do single sourcing (including both web and print output) as well as conditional filtering of content based on different attributes. "
+thumb: jekylltheme.png
 ---

 ## Version 3.0 released